 The notion of “principled leadership” shifts the bar on success.
 We are always debating, especially in the music industry, what it means to “succeed” in today’s world.
 Do you measure success in sales?
 Fans?
 Facebook friends?
 Twitter followers?
 Email subscribers?
 Number of shows?
 Songs?
 Albums?
 Fancy hats?

 In “principled leadership” there is no success at the expense of the customers, the community, the environment, our culture.
 As Temple Grandin said – what’s good for cows is good for business.

 So what does that mean in the music industry?

 Well, I’d say the record industry has provided many examples of what “principled leadership” is NOT.
 But it has also many examples of principled leaders who have not achieved their full success potential.
 That’s what I’d like to write about…

-How to be a principled leader AND stay out of your own way.
+How to be a principled leader by inculcating all leadership traits in oneself AND stay out of your own way.